JonathanKleve/SchoolScheduler/README.md

 ## Features

+* Term Management:
+  * Add, view, update, and delete term details

 * Course Management:

-  * Add, view, update, and delete course details (e.g., course ID, name, start and end dates).
+  * Add, view, update, and delete course details

-* Student Management:
+* Assignment Management:

-  * Add, view, update, and delete student records (e.g., student ID, name, contact info).
+  * Add, view, update, and delete assignment details

-  * Enroll students in courses.

 * Instructor Management:

-  * Add, view, update, and delete instructor details (e.g., instructor ID, name).
+  * Add, view, update, and delete instructor details

-  * Assign instructors to courses.

-* Schedule Creation:
+* Alert Creation:

-  * Assign specific times and locations to courses.
+  * Create alerts for the start and end date of courses and assignments

 * Data Persistence: All data (courses, students, instructors, schedules) is securely stored and retrieved from a relational database.

-* Reporting:

-  * Generate student schedules.

-  * Generate course rosters.

-[Add any other specific reports, e.g., Instructor workload reports]

-[Add any other specific features, e.g., User authentication, Search functionality]

 ## Technologies Used